raduhhr/life-scheduler/README.md

 # Life-Scheduler

-Life-Scheduler is a Trello-based automation that combines **Butler rules** and a **Python script (run via GitHub Actions)** to keep daily rituals and recurring “block” tasks self-managing.
+Life-Scheduler is a Trello-based automation that combines **Butler rules** and a **Python script (ran via GitHub Actions)** to keep daily rituals and recurring “block” tasks self-managing.

 ---